 Of course, with any new technology and change comes concern.
 Some main concerns include:

-- Absence of confidence in the accuracy of AI systems
+- Absense of confidence in the accuracy of AI systems

 - Lack of understanding about how AI technology works